MahalavanyaSriram/Natural-Language-Processing-with-Disaster-Tweets/README.md

 We implemented many interesting things like scatter text, the BERT model.
 We tried different libraries and explored many new topics in NLP despite us being new to NLP.
 We had fun!

+## Note
+To acsses or view HTML files please refer to https://htmlpreview.github.io/